capJavert/next-rust/README.md

 ## Next.js + Rust template

-Learn how use Rust in your existing JavaScript/Next.js projects and discover how to deploy Rust to production on Vercel.
+Learn how to use Rust in your existing JavaScript/Next.js projects and discover how to deploy Rust to production on Vercel.

 You can use this template to get started writing Rust code in your Next.js project.